SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 The subnet is now associated with this new NACL, and the other subnet is left behind in the other one.

-Now that the NACL has the public subnet it in, any access via HTTP is no longer available (ie, Apache setup would have shown ability to see a little website via IP address in browser - see AWS_CLI_COMMANDS.md).
+Now that the NACL has the public subnet it in, any access via HTTP is no longer available (ie, Apache setup would have shown ability to see a little website via IP address in browser.

 ### Set up Rules for new Network ACL
 Click tab, "Inbound rules," then "Edit inbound rules"